 The following preset selection and management options are available in the preset panel menu:

-- Edit Preset command edits the selected preset, by opening a modal editor view specific to the preset type.
+- Edit Preset - Edits the selected preset, by opening a modal editor view specific to the preset type.
 This command is also accessible by clicking the button.
 Some preset types do not allow editing, in these cases the presets can be changed by updating them from the selection using the Assign From Selection command or the panel button.

-- Rename Preset - open the Preset Name editor view to rename the preset and to change the preset description.
+- Rename Preset - Opens the Preset Name editor view to rename the preset and to change the preset description.

-- Preset Group Name - Open the Preset Group Name editor view to rename the current preset group and change its description.
+- Preset Group Name - Opens the Preset Group Name editor view to rename the current preset group and change its description.

-- Group Selected - Create a new preset folder and moves the selected presets into the folder.
+- Group Selected - Creates a new preset folder and moves the selected presets into the folder.

-- Create Empty Folder - Create a new preset folder, in the current preset type.
+- Create Empty Folder - Creates a new preset folder, in the current preset type.